-If the American Board of Emergency Medicine (ABEM) has reason to believe that any candidate engaged in an irregular activity, i.e., cheating, affecting the validity of any certification or continuing certification examination scores, or in any irregular conduct as defined below in relation to any ABEM-administered examination or any subspecialty examination of which ABEM is a sponsor, the following policy and procedures will be followed.
+If the American Board of Emergency Medicine (ABEM) has reason to believe that any candidate engaged in an irregular activity, i.e., cheating, affecting the validity of any continuing certification examination scores, or in any irregular conduct as defined below in relation to any ABEM-administered remote examination, the following policy and procedures will be followed.
 Any subsequent appeal of a decision resulting from the application of this policy will be handled according to the established appeal process of the candidate's sponsor board.